projectsaturnstudios/SNJ1-PHAOT/README.md

 # SNJ1-PHAOT
-Script to preheat the next extruder ahead of time, on gcode files sliced by OrcaSlicer on Snapmaker J1
+Script to preheat the next extruder ahead of time, on gcode files sliced by OrcaSlicer for Snapmaker J1